Merced River: River modifications

 Despite its partial status as a National Wild and Scenic River, the Merced River has many dams and irrigation diversions.
-New Exchequer Dam is the largest dam on the river and forms Lake McClure, which holds 1032000 acre.ft of water for irrigation, flood control and hydropower generation.
-This modern structure was preceded by the old Exchequer Dam forming 281000 acre.ft Exchequer Reservoir.
-The old concrete arch dam, completed in 1926, was flooded out when the new concrete-faced rockfill dam was built in 1967, but occasionally reappears during periods of low water.
+New Exchequer Dam is the largest dam on the river and forms Lake McClure, which holds 1032000 acre.ft of water for irrigation, flood control, and hydropower generation.
+This structure was preceded by the old Exchequer Dam, which formed a 281000 acre.ft reservoir.
+The old concrete arch dam, completed in 1926, was flooded when the new concrete-face rockfill dam was built in 1967, but it occasionally reappears during periods of low water.